Reverse Mortgage

 A reverse mortgage is a special type of loan for people age 62 or older.
 The most common kind is called a Home Equity Conversion Mortgage (HECM), which is insured by the FHA.

-• At least one borrower must be 62 or older
+• At least one borrower is 62 or older

-No. You will retain the title and ownership of the home as long as you meet the loan requirements.
+No. You retain title and ownership of the home as long as you meet the loan requirements, including living in the home as your primary residence and keeping taxes, insurance and maintenance up to date.

-This depends on your age, the value of your home, current interest rates, FHA limits, and the loan type you choose.
+The amount depends on your age, the value of your home, current interest rates, FHA limits and the loan type you choose.
 We can provide a personalized quote with no cost or obligation.

 It depends on whether your reverse mortgage has a fixed or adjustable rate: